dstorey/vscode-docs/docs/editor/codebasics.md

 >**Tip:** You can resize editors and reorder them.
 Drag and drop the editor title area to reposition or resize the editor.

+To optimize space when multiple editors are open, you can drag the vertical splitters between the editors to increase the width of the active editor.
+Once the inactive editors are below a certain threshold, auto-resizing will be enabled.
+Just switch focus to another editor, and it will collapse the previously focused editor and expand the newly focused editor to fill the vacated space.

 ## Explorer

 The Explorer is used to browse, open, and manage all of the files and folders in your project.